Communes of France: Trends after the French Revolution

 Thus, in Europe, only Switzerland has as high a density of communes as France, and even there an extensive merger movement has started in the last 10 years.
 To better grasp the staggering number of communes in France, two comparisons can be made: First, of the original 15 member states of the European Union there are approximately 75,000 communes; France alone, which comprises 16 percent of the population of the EU-15, had nearly half of its communes.
 Second, the United States, with a territory fourteen times larger than that of the French Republic, and nearly five times its population, had 35,937 incorporated municipalities and townships at the 2002 Census of Governments, fewer than that of the French Republic.
+The number of barangays in the Philippines, villages of Indonesia, and muban in Thailand also have a higher number than the French communes.

 Communes nouvelles

-There have long been calls in France for a massive merger of communes, including by such distinguished voices as the president of the Cour des Comptes (the central auditing administrative body in France).
-In 1971 the Marcellin law offered support and money from the government to entice the communes to merge freely with each other, but the law had only a limited effect (only about 1,300 communes agreed to merge with others).
-Many rural communes with few residents struggle to maintain and manage basic services such as running water, garbage collection, or properly paved communal roads.
+There have long been calls in France for large-scale mergers of communes, including from prominent voices such as the president of the Cour des comptes (the national audit office).
+In 1971, the Marcellin law offered financial incentives to encourage voluntary mergers, but had limited success—only about 1,300 communes agreed to merge.
+Many rural communes with small populations struggle to provide basic services such as running water, garbage collection, and road maintenance.

-Mergers, however, are not easy to achieve.
-One problem is that mergers reduce the number of available elected positions, and thus are not popular with local politicians.
-Moreover, citizens from one village may be unwilling to have their local services run by an executive located in another village, whom they may consider unaware of or inattentive to their local needs.
+Mergers remain difficult to achieve.
+One reason is that they reduce the number of elected positions, which can make them unpopular with local politicians.
+In some cases, residents are reluctant to let their local services be managed by officials based in another village, especially if they feel their specific needs may not be well understood.

-In December 2010 the law n° 2010-1563 regarding reform of territorial collectivities was adopted, which created the legal framework for the communes nouvelles (lit. "new communes").
-A commune nouvelle can be created by merger of a number of communes at the request of the municipal councils of all the communes or at the initiative of the state representative in the department (the prefect).
-The municipal council of the new commune can decide to create communes déléguées (lit. "delegated communes") in the place of the former communes, which are represented by a delegated mayor and a delegated council.
-Between 2012 and 2021, about 820 communes nouvelles have been established, replacing about 2,550 old communes.
+In December 2010, the law n° 2010-1563 created the legal framework for the communes nouvelles ("new communes").
+A commune nouvelle can be created when several communes merge, either at the request of their municipal councils or at the initiative of the prefect.
+The new commune may choose to establish communes déléguées ("delegated communes") to preserve some local representation through a delegated mayor and council.

+Between 2012 and 2021, around 820 communes nouvelles were created, replacing about 2,550 former communes.
+The trend has continued in recent years.
+As of 1 January 2024, a total of 1,078 communes nouvelles had been created since 2010, replacing more than 3,000 former communes.

+In 2024 alone, 46 communes nouvelles were created, formed from the merger of 110 existing communes.
+In rare cases, a few communes that had previously merged chose to regain their independence—such as four communes in the Cantal department in 2024—following local referendums and prefectural approval.